torvalds/linux/Documentation/watchdog/watchdog-api.rst

 Some watchdog timers can be set to have a trigger go off before the actual time they will reset the system.
 This can be done with an NMI, interrupt, or other mechanism.
-This allows Linux to record useful information (like panic information and kernel coredumps) before it resets::
+This allows GNU/Linux to record useful information (like panic information and kernel coredumps) before it resets::